StarBoyeHey/BeenThere2/README.md

 2. Add new categories or resources as needed
 3. Ensure proper categorization and difficulty levels

-### Code Contributions
-1. Follow the existing code style
-2. Add TypeScript types for new features
-3. Test your changes thoroughly
-4. Update documentation as needed

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.